-Many homes in Chester County, Montgomery County, and surrounding areas do not have direct access to a sewage line.
-Therefore, in order to remove wastewater from these homes efficiently, owners will need a sturdy septic system.
-At Delaware Valley Septics, we have been offering reliable septic installations and septic system repairs in Gladwyne, Radnor, Villanova, and more towns throughout the Delaware Valley for over two decades.
-When you find yourself in need of a new septic system, you know you can depend on us!
+Many homes in Chester, Delaware and Montgomery Counties do not have access to public sewer systems.
+Therefore, to live in these homes, you need to install a private sewer system known as an on-site septic system to treat your wastewater.
+At Delaware Valley Septic, Sewer & Storm, we have been offering reliable septic installations and repairs in Gladwyne, Radnor, Villanova, Newtown Square, West Chester and beyond for over three decades.
+When you find yourself in need of a new septic system installation, you can depend on us!

 Quick & Knowledgeable Installation

-Not only will we install your septic system, but we will determine which system is best for your property by using our years of experience and knowledge in the field.
-Because there are various types of septic systems, some may work better with some property layouts over others; and you can rest assured that you’ve received the best system for your unique home when you call on us for your septic installation.
+Not only will we install your new septic system, but we will determine which system is best for your property by using our years of experience and knowledge in the field.
+Because there are various types of septic systems, some may work better with some soil conditions and property layouts over others.
+With this in mind, you can rest assured that you’ve received the best system for your particular property when you call on us for a septic installation.

-You won’t need to worry about the quality of your land after the installation.
-Once your septic installation is complete, our team of professionals will restore your lawn area using high-grade soil, fertilizer, and grass seed in order to leave your landscape looking as attractive as it was before your new septic system was installed.
+You won’t need to worry about the restoration of your property after the installation.
+Once your septic system is completed, our team of professionals will restore your lawn area using topsoil, fertilizer, grass seed or sod in order to leave your landscape looking better than before.

 New System Design Process

-- The process begins with finding a suitable area on your property to install a new system.
-This spot will be flagged off to protect the potential seepage area.
+- First, we find a suitable area on your property to install the new system.
+This spot will be flagged off to protect the potential drain field area.

-- A local agency’s S.E.O. is contacted and scheduled to visit your property to identify soils types of the potential seepage bed area to a depth of 7′.
-Based on the soils found, the S.E.O. determines a depth to conduct a percolation test.
+- The local agency’s sewage enforcement officer (SEO) are contacted and scheduled to visit your property to witness and help identify soil types of the potential seepage bed area to a depth of seven feet.
+Based on the soils found, the SEO determines a depth to conduct a percolation test.
 Our company will then dig multiple post holes within the proposed seepage area to the proposed depth.

-- On the following day, the actual percolation testing is conducted.
-A flotation device is inserted into our post hole and is filled with water to obtain a measurement of drainage.
-The testing is conducted in 10 or 30-minute intervals.
+- The next day, the actual percolation testing is conducted.
+A flotation device is inserted into our post holes and is filled with water to obtain a measurement of drainage.
+The testing is conducted in 10 or 30 minute intervals.
 After each interval, the post hole is filled with water to create a constant variable and measure drainage into the soils.
-This process is repeated until soils yield four consecutive readings to within a ¼”.
-All readings are then calculated and averaged to determine how long it will take the seepage area to drain one inch of effluent.
+This process is repeated until soils yield four consecutive readings within a ¼ inch.
+All readings are calculated and averaged to determine how long it will take the seepage area to drain one inch of effluent.

-- All results from the identification of soils and the percolation testing determine the type of system, size, and depth designed by our firm to meet state codes.
-The design is then submitted to the local agency for their approval to install the system.
+- All results from the identification of soils and the percolation testing determine the type of system, size and depth designed by our firm to meet state codes.
+The design is then submitted to the local agency for their approval and a permit will be issued to install the system.

-What sets our company apart from others in the marketplace is that all designs, applications, and permits belong to you.
+What sets our company apart from others is that all designs, applications, and permits belong to you.
 We believe that if we are contracted to handle this part of the process, we owe the client ownership of all information and results.

-Ultimately, we strive to be a competitive and trustworthy choice for septic installation; and clients can rely on our firm to get the job done, do it correctly, and offer it at the best price possible.
+Ultimately, we strive to be a competitive and trustworthy choice for sewer and septic installation.
+You can rely on our team of septic system installers to get the job done correctly and offer it at the best price possible.

-At Delaware Valley Septics, we attend to all septic system installation needs throughout Chester County, Montgomery County, Gladwyne, Radnor, Villanova, West Chester, and surrounding areas.
-If you need a reliable septic replacement, repair, or new installation, call us today for a consultation.
+Delaware Valley Septic, Sewer & Storm attends to all septic system installation needs throughout Chester County, Delaware County and Montgomery County, including Gladwyne, Newtown Square, Radnor, Villanova, West Chester, and the surrounding areas.
+If you’re looking for reliable septic installation, call us today for a consultation.